This post may contain affiliate links. See our affiliate disclaimer here.

 3. Do they have maintenance records?

-Maintenance records are the holy grail of buying a used RV.
+Maintenance records are the holy grail when buying a used RV.
 We were instantly told that the transmission was replaced in 2012 and that the cab of the RV sustained major leak damage and was fully replaced.

 4. How many miles are on the tires?
 When were they last replaced?